 Exit qualification

-Candidates who are unsuccessful in their doctoral degree but who have successfully completed 60 credits of modules, may be eligible for the award of Postgraduate Certificate, provided that they have satisfied the relevant regulations for the award of these qualifications as set out in Ordinance XI (Taught Postgraduate Awards) and the rules for award.
+PGRs who are unsuccessful in their doctoral degree but who have successfully completed 60 credits of modules, may be eligible for the award of Postgraduate Certificate from the University of Manchester, subject to the relevant regulations for award of that University.

 Learning outcomes